This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

-Deep brown, light brown, black brown, chocolate brown, red brown, chestnut, sable, and near black.
-This is one of the largest single-pigment paint categories in artists' oils.
-We think of this as brown earth.
+Deep brown, light brown, black brown, chocolate brown, red brown, chestnut, sable, and near black--which one would you like?
+PBr7 covers a wide range of brownish colors and is one of the largest single-pigment paint categories in artists' oils.
+Brown Earth or more technically Brown Iron Oxide is available in many different color variants.

 We must briefly caution that burnt umber as well as other umbers may cause problems in oil painting.
 That goes beyond the scope of this entry so consult conservation experts for more.